GSA/digitalgov.gov/content/posts/2016-11-16-congress-gov-homepage-highlights-alerts-and-more-enhancements.md

 url: /2016/11/16/congress-gov-homepage-highlights-alerts-and-more-enhancements/
 date: 2016-11-16 11:00:37 -0400
 title: Congress.gov Homepage Highlights, Alerts, and More Enhancements
 summary: 'This has been an exciting and successful year for Congress.gov.
 We accomplished a major milestone when we retired THOMAS in July.
-Over the course of 2016, we completed a number&nbsp;of enhancements to Congress.gov.
-In April we expanded quick search to include the&nbsp;Congressional Record,&nbsp;Committee Reports,&nbsp;Nominations,&nbsp;Treaty Documents, and&nbsp;Communications.
+Over the course of 2016, we completed a number of enhancements to Congress.gov.
+In April we expanded quick search to include the Congressional Record, Committee Reports, Nominations, Treaty Documents, and Communications.
 In May we launched several new RSS feeds and'
 authors:
   - andrew-weber
 categories: